nafisalawalidris/NYC_Taxi_Data_Pipeline/README.md

 This project outlines the steps needed to build a comprehensive data engineering pipeline using NYC taxi data from the years 2022 and 2023.
 This pipeline involves extracting, transforming and loading (ETL) data into a Snowflake database, followed by creating a dashboard for visualisation.
 The goal is to consolidate, clean, transform and store large volumes of taxi trip data in a Snowflake database and create a dashboard for visualising insights from the data.

+If you find this project useful, kindly consider giving it a star ⭐ on GitHub.

 ## Project Setup

 1. **Clone the Repository:**